Apgar Lookout – Spring Hiking in Glacier National Park

 We could see the massive Lake McDonald below and endless mountains in all directions.

-The peaks were perfectly snow-capped and the trees were beautifully green.
+The peaks were perfectly snow-capped, and the trees were beautifully green.

 After spending quite some time at the lookout enjoying lunch and the views, we headed back down the trail.